artsy/artsy.github.io/_posts/2015-12-09-docker-for-development.markdown

 dusty up
 ```

-As we have added new services over time, using Docker and Dusty to bring clusters of apps together has made it much easier for developers to work on projects without having to spend time on installations and configuration.
-Having configuration in code means that we need less documentation, and fewer documentation updates, for how a given application is configured and its dependencies.
+As we have added new services over time, using Docker and Dusty to bring clusters of apps together has made it much easier for developers to work on projects without having to spend time on installation and configuration.
+Having Docker configuration in the repo also serves as good (and up-to-date) documentation of how a given application is configured and its dependencies.
+It is also much less resource-intensive compared to using virtual machines configured with Vagrant or another provisioning tool.
+All of our Docker applications and services can run in a single VM.
+If you are developing on Linux, you don't even need a VM!

 We are also starting to use Docker to run integrated testing across multiple applications using Selenium.
 That will be covered in a future blog post.